microsoft/microcode/docs/develop.md

 # Developing MicroCode

+MicroCode is open source at https://github.com/microsoft/microcode and welcomes contributions.
 The easiest way to get started is to open this repository in a GitHub Codespace and everything will be ready for you.

 We recommend using [Visual Studio Code](https://code.visualstudio.com/) as it provides excellent support